Carmen Menayo

+Carmen Menayo Montero (born 14 April 1998) is a Spanish professional footballer who plays as a centre-back for the Liga F club Atlético Madrid.
+Besides centre-back, she has played in the left-back position, although she has also played as a winger and forward.
+On the international level, she played more than 50 matches with the youth levels of the Spanish national team.

 Club career

 Santa Teresa

 On 19 June 2014, Menayo signed for Santa Teresa, which had just been promoted to the Primera División.
 She made her debut in the Primera División on 7 September 2014, at the age of 16, where her team lost to Transportes Alcaine by 3 to 1.
 She was a starter throughout the season and only lost one game per call with the Spain Under-17 team and scored a goal.
 Although Menayo came to the team as a left winger or forward, she was delaying her position to the side, and with the injury of Paralejo, manager Juan Carlos Antúnez, reconverted her to central defender.
 The team finished the season in ninth position, achieving the goal of maintaining category.

 In the 2015-16 season, Menayo continued to start and only missed two games.
 Santa Teresa remained in the Primera División by finishing in eleventh position.

 Atlético Madrid

+2016–17 season

 Menayo always wanted to study physiotherapy in Madrid and in 2016, after rejecting several offers from other clubs, she had the opportunity to play for Atlético Madrid, with which she could complement her football practice with her studies.
 On 5 July 2016, Atlético Madrid announced that they officially signed Menayo.

+Menayo made her debut with Las Rojiblancas on 3 September 2016 when she replaced Silvia Meseguer in the 85th minute of the first league match against Rayo Vallecano, which ended with an 2-0 Atlético victory.
+On 7 May 2017, she scored her first goal with Atleti, in the league game that her club beat Granadilla by 3-0.
+That season, she played 21 league games, contributing to the club's first Primera División championship after its refoundation.
+According to Menayo, the key to success was being united as a group and regularity.
+She also started in the three matches of the Copa de la Reina, where they were runners-up after being defeated 4-1 by Barcelona.